rajinder-yadav/dm-css/README.md

 ## CSS Columns

 Columns are the fast and simply way to work with text layout as seen in publication.
+You can decide between using fixed width column counts, or dynamic width column count.

 __Mnemonic__: col = column